Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-team5/DESIGN.md

 1. Determine if the arguments are the correct number and valid.
 2. Call the correct mode (and difficulty if the mode is `create`).
+3. Initialize a sudoku grid of `boxes` of a given SIZE.
-3. Print the created or solved sudoku puzzle in the proper format.
+4. Print the created or solved sudoku puzzle in the proper format.

 The `create` mode shall execute as follows:

-1. Initialize a sudoku grid of `boxes` of a given SIZE.
+1. Normalize the inputted difficulty level.
+If the level corresponds to 'easy', set the values of 37 boxes.
+If the level corresponds to 'hard', set the values of 25 boxes.
 2. Pick a random x and y coordinate for a box, each of [0, SIZE).
-3. If the box at the given coordinate has a non-zero value (1-9) already, pick a different random box coordinate pair until the current value is 0.
+3. If the box at the given coordinate has a non-zero value [1-9] already, pick a different random box coordinate pair until the current value is 0.
 Otherwise:
   1. Pick a random value [1,9].
   2. If the value is in the box's row, column, or 3x3 box, pick a different random value.
 Otherwise, set the box's value to the random value.
   3. Update the possible values for the box and in the box's row, column, and 3x3 box.
-4. Repeat steps 1-3 until the proper number of boxes have been assigned a value [1-9] according to the given `easy` or `hard` difficulty.
+4. Repeat steps 1-3 until the correct number of boxes (37 or 25) have been assigned a value [1-9] according to the given `easy` or `hard` difficulty.

 The `solve` mode shall execute as follows: